thosgood/this-weeks-finds/markdown/51-100/week094.md

 as to why orbital angular momentum can only yield diamagnetism; this can be found in his charming book:

-5) Barry Simon, "Functional Integration and Quantum Physics", Academic Press, 1979.
+5) Barry Simon, _Functional Integration and Quantum Physics_, Academic Press, 1979.

 This argument is very simple if you know about path integrals, but I think there should be some more lowbrow way to see it, too.
 I think